| Tomoaki Goto USA, 2008 |

 Mozambique and Malawi are neighbouring countries in South East Africa.
 Both countries are lush with vegetation and rich in minerals but have a history of internal conflict.
 Western settlers arrived in the 15th and 19th century and exploited the resources and minerals.
 Flooding, drought, poverty and crippling World Bank debts have since made Malawi and Mozambique two of the poorest in the world.
 This animation aims to show the darker side of history but is only one aspect of Mozambique and Malawi, two countries rich in culture and creativity. |

-CH / DE, 2005 |
+Myriam Thyes CH / DE, 2005 |

 Spain - Mexico

 Spain - with its Austrian / Habsburg kings and the help of the Catholic church - invaded Mexico and destroyed a lot of Mexico´s people and culture (leaving huge Maya pyramids among other heritage).
-Mexico´s native tradition "Dia de los Muertos" (with colourful sugar sculls) may have integrated that historical shock.
+Mexico´s native tradition "Dia de los Muertos" (with colorful sugar sculls) may have integrated that historical shock.
 But the golden eagle still gets the snake - an aztec symbol for the former capital Tenochtitlan (today Mexico City) and the god(esse)s of the indigenous peoples. |

-| Max Pohlenz
+Max Pohlenz

 DE, 2005 |

-| Stars'n'Stripes
+| Stars'n'Stripes Gun Crazy

-The stars'n'stripes jet is rushing through the stratosphere and CRASH! - looses some stars in accident.
+The Stars'n'Stripes jet is rushing through the stratosphere and CRASH! - looses some stars in accident.
 The hunt for the lost stars begins.
 A journey through sixty years of war history of the United States. |

-CH / DE, 2005 |
+Myriam Thyes CH / DE, 2005 |

 |